Magisk-Modules-Repo/Detach/README.md

 ------------------------------------------------------------------------------------

 :bulb: <b>Terminal features:</b>
-- Instant detaching: instantly detaching your favorites app(s)
+- Instant detaching: instantly detach your favorites app(s)
 - List detached app(s): list all your app(s) wich are detached from the Play Store
 - Add app(s): detach new app(s)
 - Remove app(s): remove detach feature for detached app(s)
-- Kill: killing Play Store application
+- Kill: kill Play Store application
 - Clear Play Store data: clear the Play Store's app data
 - Task scheduler: Several possibilities to automate the detachment of your application(s) from the Play Store
-- Silent mode: enable or disable the silent mode, to have for a cleaner and less cluttered display in your terminal
+- Silent mode: enable or disable the silent mode, to have a cleaner and less cluttered display in your terminal
 - Busybox compatibility check and Magisk module auto-installer
 - Help: a help menu with all possible commands explained in details